SEN/ASN Support

 A learner reaching the end of primary without secure number foundations.
 The key is to perform a baseline assessment if there is any uncertainty regarding the learner’s lowest level learning gaps, including number facts.
 Big Maths’ framework begins well below nursery level, so the right starting point can always be found.
 The Baseline Assessment identifies exactly where to begin.
 Working from those lowest level learning gaps, a solid foundation of number knowledge allows the journey into calculation to become one of accelerated progress.
 Weekly challenges now build momentum and give visible evidence of progress for EHCP reviews.

-How Big Maths supports SEN in practice
+How Big Maths supports SEN/ASN in practice

 Six specific features that make a difference for learners with additional needs.